 A growing strength of the collection is works on paper.
-The permanent collection houses works by Mary Cassatt, Ando Hiroshige, Saul Steinberg, Sam Francis, Phillips Guston, Leonard Baskin and Robert Gwathmey to name a few.
+The permanent collection houses works by Mary Cassatt, Ando Hiroshige, Saul Steinberg, Sam Francis, Philip Guston, Leonard Baskin and Robert Gwathmey to name a few.

 CAM also has a strong holding of works by North Carolina artists including Romare Bearden, Minnie Evans, Claude Howell, Elliott Daingerfield, Francis Speight, Donald Sultan, Maud Gatewood, Billie Ruth Sudduth and Jugtown Pottery.